ttishihara/whatrthose/docs/_sources/tutorial.rst.txt

  * Conda installed
  * IAM role created in 1) must be attached

-4. Download the whatrthose repo to your local machine
+4. Download the whatrthose `GitHub repository <https://github.com/MSDS698/whatrthose>`_ to your local machine.

 5. Update user_definition.py in the code folder with: